nlenno1/gym-fit-MS4/README.md

 ### **CRUD Table**

-This table shows what CRUD functionality is avaliable from what page.
+This table shows what CRUD functionality is available from what page.

 | Page | Create | Read | Update | Delete |
 |-----|-----|-----|-----|-----|